Murders of Yuna and Minu Jo: Closing arguments

 On 22 September, the court heard closing arguments from both the Crown and defence.
 Prosecutor Walker argued that Lee was not insane when she killed her children, citing her actions following their deaths including changing her name, accessing a storage facility, cleaning and vacating her rental property, and booking a business-class flight to South Korea.
 She also pointed out that Lee had told several lies to her family, police and doctors about her children's deaths.
 Walker also argued that Lee had lied about her suicide attempts.
 She also cited Monasterio's testimony that the defendant did not display symptoms of psychosis or indicate that she was unaware that her actions were morally wrong.

 Defence stand-by counsel Smith told the court that Lee had been mentally unwell throughout her life and that her mental state had deteriorated following the death of her husband.
 Smith said that Lee had made three previous suicide attempts including one following her father's death when she was 18 years old.
 She argued that Lee's mental health deteriorated in the seven months following the death of her husband.
-Consequently, Lee came to believed that the only solution was killing herself and her children.
-Smith argued that Lee's belief that she had caused her father and husband's death, and her son's cleft pallet demonstrated that she was "disconnected from reality."
+Consequently, Lee came to believe that the only solution was killing herself and her children.
+Smith argued that Lee's belief that she had caused her father and husband's death and her son's cleft palate demonstrated that she was "disconnected from reality."

 Verdict

 The jury began deliberating on 23 September.
-After three and half hours of deliberating, the jury convicted Lee of murdering her two children Yuna and Mina Jo.
+After three and half hours of deliberating, the jury convicted Lee of murdering her two children Yuna and Minu Jo.
 Justice Venning confirmed the verdict and remanded Lee into custody until her sentencing on 26 November.
+She was subsequently given a life sentence and would be eligible to apply for parole after 17 years.

+Appeal

+In 2026 Lee appealed her sentence to the Court of Appeal, which agreed her sentence was manifestly unjust.
+The life sentence was maintained but the non-parole period was reduced to 10 years.